 Much discussion has been made over the future of truck driving jobs.
 Like any career field, it is important to understand your options, goals, and path towards your goal.
 The conversation driven from automated truck driving is at the front of the future of the trucking industry.
 While the truck driving industry is making changes, there is still much to look forward to as you explore and grow in the truck driving industry.
 To understand the future of trucking more, we’ll review short term future and long-term future of truck driving jobs by asking a few questions and addressing each one.

 What is the short-term outlook on the future of trucking?

 The short-term future of trucking driving jobs is excellent!
 According to the Bureau of Labor Statistics (BLS), the truck driving industry is expected to grow by 6% each year.
-Based on official BLS figure of 1.8 million truckers, this is an increase of 108,000 jobs each year through 2026.
+Based on the official BLS figure of 1.8 million truckers, this is an increase of 108,000 jobs each year through 2026.
 This has already created a shortage of CDL truck drivers even with all the talk of automated truck driving.

 The shortage is heightened by the fact that the average truck driver is 55 years old.
-This means many older truck drivers, with all their experience will be lost.
-The need to fill these positions cannot be satisfied with self-driving trucks as the technology is not available yet to match the skilled of a highly trained professional truck driver.
+This means many older truck drivers, with all their experience, will be lost.
+The need to fill these positions cannot be satisfied with self-driving trucks as the technology is not available yet to match the skills of a highly trained professional truck driver.
 This creates a huge need in the short term for experienced or highly trained truckers.

-A contributor in both short-term and long term affecting the future of truck driving jobs is growth in online shopping.
-More packages are be delivered into city centers that require highly skilled and trained truck drivers to maneuver in small and congested spaces.
+A contributor in both the short-term and long term affecting the future of truck driving jobs is growth in online shopping.
+More packages are being delivered into city centers that require highly skilled and trained truck drivers to maneuver in small and congested spaces.